Introduction

 One OPCM is deployed per smart contract release per chain.
 Each OPCM supports deploying a new chain at its corresponding smart contract release, and upgrading existing chains from one version prior to its corresponding smart contract release.
 Chains that are multiple versions behind must be upgraded in multiple stages across multiple OPCMs.

-The OPCM supports upgrading Superchain-wide contracts like ProtocolVersions
+The OPCM supports upgrading Superchain-wide contracts like ProtocolVersions and the SuperchainConfig.

 Usage